ArmandoPaulinoNeto/sars_cov_two_info/README.md

 ## Sars Cov 2 info

-### App show data cases of SARS CovA 2 in the world by requesting informations of an API with responses in JSON format.
+### App show data cases of SARS CovA 2 in the world by requesting informations of API with responses in JSON format.
 #### API -> [Open Disease Data API](https://disease.sh/v3/covid-19/historical)
-* An API that allows developers to explore and integrate public museum data into their projects.
+&nbsp; &nbsp;
 ### How the App Works
 * #### Instructions: